carlos-da-costa/weather_buddy/README.md

     chmod +x rundocker.sh
     ./rundocker.sh
 ```
-If run successfully, the app addres will be displayed on terminal.
+If run successfully, the app address will be displayed on terminal.

 To run locally, first create a virtual environment
 (I like virtualenv wrapper)